Nick Denton: Hulk Hogan and bankruptcy

 On October 4, 2012, Gawker published an extract from a leaked sex tape of former professional wrestler Hulk Hogan.
 After Denton refused to comply with a cease-and-desist order from Hogan and a court injunction to remove the video, Hogan sued Gawker for violation of privacy.
-Billionaire Peter Thiel paid Hogan's legal team $10 million, as he was angry at Gawker for in an earlier story reporting that Thiel was gay.
+Billionaire Peter Thiel paid Hogan's legal team $10 million, as he was angry at Gawker for an earlier story reporting that Thiel was gay.
 On March 18, 2016, the jury found in favor of Hogan and awarded him $115 million, which included $55 million in compensatory damages and $60 million for emotional distress.
 On March 21, the jury awarded Hogan an additional $25 million in punitive damages, including $10 million from Denton personally.
 Denton filed for Chapter 11 bankruptcy protection on August 1, 2016.
 On March 22, 2017, Hogan and Denton reached a settlement that allowed Denton to emerge from personal bankruptcy.

 Personal life

-Denton was featured in the Sunday Times Rich List 2007 in position #502, with an estimated wealth of £140m (approximately $205m) based on the sale of his previous companies and the then-current value of Gawker Media.
+Denton was featured in the Sunday Times Rich List 2007 in position #502, with an estimated wealth of £140 million based on the sale of his previous companies and the then-current value of Gawker Media.

 On 31 May 2014, Denton married actor Derrence Washington.
 He lives in New York City.